john-papani/Saas-EnergyLive-Ntua/stress-testing/agt/README.md

 Number of threads is set to 50 and loop count is set to 5, which means that for the process of stress testing we suppose we have 5 sessions and in each session 50 different users access our app.

 We conclude that under these conditions, AGT microservice performs as expected (all endpoints produce ``Response Code: 200`` and are marked with green colour in Apache jMeter).
-All details are listed in file ***atl-stress_testing.jmx*** which can only be opened via Apache jMeter.
+All details are listed in file ***agt-stress_testing.jmx*** which can only be opened via Apache jMeter.

 <details>
   <summary>